Skip to content

 Short answers, pulled from the story.

-Who was António Galvão and what was his family background?
+Who was António Galvão and why is he significant?